wp-plugins/raw-html-snippets/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Updated some code for textarea direction attributes in admin panels (left to right)
+* Added isset() to avoid PHP errors / warnings

 = 1.1 =
 * Fixed a bug that broke the ability to save when editing an existing snippet.